JBoudou/Itero/FILES.md

+app/      Frontend application
-app/      Client-side web application server/   Server go module config/   Config go module event/    Event go module backend/  Backend go module main/     Main code for the server doc/      Documentation sql/      Database files
+server/   Go module handling the front side of the middleware config/   Go module providing configuration to the middleware event/    Go module to manage middleware events db/       Go module for the back side of the middleware main/     Main code of the middleware doc/      Documentation sql/      Backend files